philshem/tweets_near_me/README.md

 **Requirements:**

-1. Create authentication parameters for the [Twitter REST API](https://dev.twitter.com/rest/public)
-2. Add those parameters to your config.py file
+1. Create authentication parameters for the [Twitter REST API](https://dev.twitter.com/rest/public) and add them to your *config.py* file
-3. Modify the config.py file to include your address, OR your latitude/longitude.
-Also, add specific search terms if desired.
+2. Modify the *config.py* file to include your address

+        my_address = 'Technoparkstrasse 1, 8005 Zürich, Switzerland'

+  Or your latitude/longitude

+       my_latlong = [47.3901151,8.5151409]

+3. Add specific search terms to *config.py*.
+Only geo-enabled tweets will be returned

+         searchlist = ['dataviz','opendata']

-4. Generate tweets.html file by running 'python tweets_near_me.py'
+4. Generate tweets.html file by running `python tweets_near_me.py`
 5. To view HTML page, navigate with command prompt to the folder containing tweets.html, and start simple web server:

           python -m SimpleHTTPServer 8000

 6. With browser, visit page [http://localhost:8000/tweets.html](http://localhost:8000/tweets.html)